HotPocketHPE/mhguide/README.md

 * **Look up the key quests online!** Only certain quests (key quests) are required to progress in the game.
 Feel free to do as many quests as you want, but you'll likely want to skip the boring gathering quests that appear early on.
 * **Use the farm!** It helps you get common items, which saves a lot of hassle.
 In some games you need to spend points to upgrade your farm, prioritize this.
 * **4U, GU: Use item sets!** Simply add the items you commonly use to your pouch and register a set.
 Selecting it will pull items from your box to match that set as closely as possible.
 * **FU, 3U, 4U: Do not compare damage numbers between weapon types!** The reason is complicated and annoying.
 In P3rd and GU, feel free to do this.
+See [Display Raw](#display-raw) for more.
 * **Paintball the monster!** Hitting a monster with one marks it on the map for 10 minutes.
 If it's been close to 10 minutes, throw another to refresh the duration.
 * **FU, P3rd, 3U: Kill small monsters before focusing on the large one!** Small monsters will annoy you, interrupt your attacks, and cause you to get hit by large monsters!
 Killing them solves this, usually they have low HP and will die in a few attacks.
 * **P3rd, 3U, 4U, GU: Bring Dung Bombs to quests with multiple large monsters!** Hitting a monster with a Dung Bomb causes it to move zones after a bit.
 Fighting multiple monsters at once is difficult and inconsistent, so avoid it when possible.